 Solicitors Slee Blackwell, who specialise in contentious probate in Devon & Somerset look at what is involved in an inheritance dispute and whether you need to appoint a lawyer.

-As solicitors specialising in contentious probate in Devon & Somerset with one of the biggest teams in the south west, we often have to consider whether a prospective actually needs our services or whether they can deal with the legal issues themselves.
+As solicitors specialising in contentious probate in Devon & Somerset with one of the biggest teams in the south west, we often have to consider whether a prospective client actually needs our services or whether they can deal with the legal issues themselves.

 Clients frequently come to us with a list of claims they wish to bring against an estate.
 Quite understandably many of their complaints centre on what they perceive to be morally right or wrong or what, in their view, is or isn’t fair.
 Without the benefit of expert legal advice, people sometimes have a tendency to adopt a scatter-gun approach, raising all possible claims against their opponent without considering the merits of each allegation.
 There are many problems with this approach.
 One particular difficulty is that if those claims don’t have any legal or factual basis then the claimant is potentially undermining their stronger arguments and enabling their opponent to take advantage.